 A cantilever bridge remains secure with the support of only one anchor tooth.

-Our dentists may recommend implant-retained bridges near you if you don’t have healthy, natural teeth to support your dental bridge.
+Our dentists may recommend implant-retained bridges if you don’t have healthy, natural teeth to support your dental bridge.

 Dental bridges are advantageous in several ways, including:

-Are you curious about dental bridges in Toronto, ON?
+Are you curious about dental bridges?
 Say goodbye to gaps in your smile today.
-Please call Luma Dental to consult with our dentists near you.
+Please call Luma Dental to consult with our dentists.